Chūō Main Line: Tokyo - Mitaka

 The section between Tokyo and Mitaka is grade-separated, with no level crossings.
 Between Ochanomizu and Mitaka, the Chūō Main Line has four tracks; two of them are local tracks (緩行線, kankō-sen) with platforms at every station; the other two are rapid tracks (快速線, kaisoku-sen) with some stations without platforms.
 The local tracks are used by the Chūō-Sōbu Line local trains, while the rapid tracks carry rapid service and limited express trains.
 The Tokyo-Mitaka portion is a vital cross-city rail link.

 The commuter services on the rapid tracks are collectively called the Chūō Line (Rapid) in comparison with the Chūō Line (Local) (中央線各駅停車, Chūō-sen-kakuekiteisha) or the Chūō-Sōbu Line on the local tracks.
 The former is usually referred to simply as the Chūō Line and the latter the Sōbu Line.
 Separate groups of trainsets are used for these two groups of services: cars with an orange belt for the rapid service trains and cars with a yellow belt for the local service trains.
 Signs at stations also use these colors to indicate the services.

 This section is located entirely within Tokyo.

 Mitaka - Takao

 The four-track section ends at Mitaka.
 Most of the section between Mitaka and Tachikawa had been elevated between 2008 and 2011 to eliminate level crossings.
 Plans have been proposed to add another two tracks as far as Tachikawa, but were not included in the track elevation.

 Takao - Shiojiri

 Most of the rapid service trains from Tokyo terminate at Takao, where the line exits the large urban area of Tokyo.
 The section between Takao and Ōtsuki still carries some commuter trains as well as long distance local trains and Limited Express trains.
 The Kaiji limited express terminates at Kōfu, the capital of Yamanashi Prefecture, while the Azusa continue beyond Shiojiri to Matsumoto via the Shinonoi Line.

-All stations from Tachikawa to Shiojiri are served by the Chūō Main Line Local.
-Local trains from Tachikawa and Takao run as far as Matsumoto or even Nagano.
+All stations from Takao to Shiojiri are served by the Chūō Main Line Local.
+Local trains from Takao run as far as Matsumoto or even Nagano.